 The electronic viewfinder is now an OLED unit with a resolution of 2.36 million dots, while the tilting touchscreen on the back seems to be the same 3-inch unit.
 This camera will employ a metal body and will be released in black and silver colors, just like its predecessor.

 Olympus will begin selling the E-M10 Mark II in early September.
 It will be available in multiple kits: body-only, 14-42mm f/3.5-5.6 EZ lens, and double zoom lens.

 Mark II version to provide a more premium feeling than the original version

-From previous rumors, we know that the Olympus E-M10 Mark II specs list will include an electronic shutter mode that will keep things quiet and, hopefully, will offer a faster maximum shutter speed than the E-M10.
+From previous rumors, we know that the Olympus E-M10 Mark II specs list will include an electronic shutter mode

 The design seems to include better materials and texture, while the buttons and dials have been rearranged.
 The leaked photos have shown that it has all been done in good taste and it should offer a premium feeling to beginner photographers.